ArtyBrg/EasySave/UML Diagrams/UML Diagrams.md

 - Structure the overall software design

 - Prepare for a GUI-based version (2.0) using MVVM architecture

+- The diagrams will be modified for each new major version (or minor modification for V1).

 👉 All diagrams are created with **PlantUML** and stored in the `/diagrams` folder.